avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 git clone https://github.com/user_name/repo_name.git
 ```

-This step basically downloads the most recently updated files from the repo onto the computer.
+This step basically downloads the most recently updated files from the repo onto my computer.
 This step is important because the dataset will continuously update in the next month or two.
 Cloning the git folder will allow me to easily update my files without re-downloading the entire dataset every time.

 Ok.
 I have the data on my desktop!
 Yay!
 Well sort of….

 As I mentioned earlier, the dataset contains a list of tweet IDs.
 The tweet IDs were obtained by GitHub user [echen102](https://github.com/echen102){:target="_blank"} and the data science research group at USC.
 They were obtained by hitting the twitter API endpoints.
 In order to search for tweets regarding the 2020 Presidential election, filters were added to search for specific tweet accounts and tweets with specific users mentioned.

 The reason why a list of tweet IDs are provided, rather than the entire json file is because of Twitter API’s [Terms of Service agreement](https://developer.twitter.com/en/developer-terms/agreement-and-policy){:target="_blank"}.
 The agreement states that developers cannot make large amounts of raw Twitter data available onto the web.
 This is to ensure user privacy on Twitter.
 For example, if a user decides to delete their tweet, then the developer will not be able to retrieve that tweet.
 As well, private information found in tweet data such as a username or user ID associated to sexual orientation, religion, health, or alleged crime is not permitted to make available to the public on the web.
-Well, that seems fair enough.
+Ok that seems fair enough.

 In order to utilize the tweet IDs, I need to **rehydrate**.
 To rehydrate means to take a tweet ID and extract the entire tweet API information associated to that ID.